James Butler (boxer)

 James Butler Jr. (born December 18, 1972) is an American former professional boxer who competed from 1996 to 2004.
-He challenged once for the IBF super middleweight title in 2000, but he is best known for his infamous bout on November 23, 2001.
-Butler brutally sucker punched Richard Grant after losing the fight and served four months at Rikers Island.
-In 2004, Butler was arrested for the murder of Sam Kellerman and was sentenced to 29 years and four months in prison.
+He challenged once for the IBF super middleweight title in 2000, but he is best known for his infamous bout on November 23, 2001 against Richard Grant where he was arrested after the fight for assault.
+In 2004, Butler was arrested for the murder of Sam Kellerman and was sentenced to 29 years and four months in prison after pleading guilty to voluntary manslaughter.

 Biography

 Butler started off his career by scoring 18 wins and only 1 loss in the super middleweight division.
 This led to a title fight against Sven Ottke who beat Butler by unanimous decision.